diku-compSys/compSys-e2021-pub/coursedescription.md

-# Course Description
+# Course Description for Computer Systems

-This course is a general introduction to computer systems.
-You will learn how computers works at a basic but fundamental level and how this reflects to the programs that you write.
+CompSys is giving a general introduction to computer systems.
+You will learn how computers works at a basic but fundamental level, how this reflects to the programs that you write, and understand the performance characteristic for these.
 We will cover topics from Machine architecture, Operating Systems, Computer Networks, and basic IT-Security.
 We will also introduce you to the C programming language, which will be used throughout the course.

-Make sure that you read all the following carefully.
+Make sure that you read all the following carefully and be aware of updates.

-## Preparation for CompSys
+### Preparation for CompSys
 CompSys have gotten a reputation of being both a hard and informative course.
 As you can see below (and the course description), we will cover a lot of different topics that conceptually are very different, in a short time.
 It is therefore important that you are ready for the course when we start in September, avoiding to fall behind during the first weeks.

 We do not ask you to read ahead in the material.
 However, most of you are still inexperienced programmers and CompSys in very heavy on programming and program understanding.
 You need to think of programming as a _craft_, like playing an instrument.
 You have during the first year learned the basics of how it works.
 But if you lay it away over the summer (do not program for two months) you will lose much of these skills that you have gain over the first year.